-Religion: Professor and Department Chair
+Religion: Department Chair and Professor

-Archaeology and Culture of the Ancient Near East: Professor and Program Field Coordinator
+Archaeology: Professor and Program Field Coordinator

-Pre-Ministry: Chair and Professor of Religion
+Pre-Ministry: Department Chair and Professor of Religion

 Born and raised in Tustin, California, Steve Johnson earned a B.A. in psychology from Cal State Fullerton.
 After earning an M.Div. from San Francisco Theological Seminary and spending two years as a housepainter and several months as a substitute and math teacher in the Cincinnati Public Schools, he returned to academia to earn M.A.s and a Ph.D. in religion (New Testament).
 While finishing his dissertation, Johnson taught in Southern California for several years as an adjunct instructor.
 After completing his dissertation, he was hired by Lycoming College.